-I may not have known him as well as the old-timers, but I befriended coach Andaya a few years back, and my fondest memories were having deep conversations with him during meets on his in-depth knowledge and love of track and field.
+I may not have known him as well as the old-timers, but I befriended coach Andaya a few years back, and my fondest memories were having deep conversations with him during meets about his in-depth knowledge and love of track and field.

-His ability to identify athletes as potentials and his work with them from the grass root, collegiate level, and too elite.
+His ability to identify athletes as potential and his work with them from the grass root, collegiate level, and too elite.
 Though the work must continue, we may never see someone of his ability again.

 What I admired about the old guy was his toughness; despite all the mud flung at him by other coaches, it never dissuaded him from doing what he loved doing, and that was coaching athletes.
 While in fact, it probably made the stubborn older man even more determined to show he still could find and produce young athletes.

-One of the last athletes he worked with Immuel Camino of Arellano the NCAA steeplechase champion before he suffered a stroke a few months back.
+One of the last athletes he worked with was Immuel Camino of Arellano the NCAA steeplechase champion before he suffered a stroke a few months back.